dragonpilee/Pi-and-Penguin/README.md

 ---

-**Pi and Penguin - Exhibition Automation** stands as a testament to the dedication and technical skills of the MSc CS (Data Analysis) batch, especially **Alan Cyril Sunny**, who single-handedly handled the entire exhibition for the NAAC visit at BVM Holy Cross College, Cherpunkal.
+**Pi and Penguin - Exhibition Automation** stands as a testament to the dedication and technical skills of **Alan Cyril Sunny**, who single-handedly handled the entire exhibition for the NAAC visit at BVM Holy Cross College, Cherpunkal.

 ---